A martini glass in black and white Loathers.net

 … and, yes, of course: it’s busking.
 It makes us feel good, or so I’m told.
 For the next few years, it’ll probably make speedrunners feel crazy.

 The way busking works is pretty wild.
-In a nutshell, it's an out-of-combat skill that generates a paltry amount of meat, along with 10 turns each of a bunch of effects.
-The number of effects you get is based on the overall P used to derive the rest of the hat's enchantment amounts -- the higher the P, the more effects you get.
+In a nutshell, it’s an out-of-combat skill that generates a paltry amount of meat, along with 10 turns each of a bunch of effects.
+The number of effects you get is based on the overall P used to derive the rest of the hat’s enchantment amounts — the higher the P, the more effects you get.
 The effects are from a pool similar to the ittah bittah hookah and Crazy Horse effect pools.
 If you are unfamiliar with how these pools operate, here are some basic rules:

 In addition to these general rules, there are a lot of otherwise positive effects that are ineligible due to TPTB manually declaring the effects to be nohookah (the internal game tag for an effect ineligible for these positive random effect generators).
-Some effects are ineligible because they're -too- good -- for example, do-it-all effects like Frosty and Shadow Waters.
-Some are ineligible because they only come from very specific IOTM sources and are not meant to be accessed without those sources and the associated resource tradeoff from those sources -- for example, the +rollover adventure effects from the April Shower shield food and booze.
+Some effects are ineligible because they’re -too- good — for example, do-it-all effects like Shadow Waters.
+Some are ineligible because they only come from very specific IOTM sources and are not meant to be accessed without those sources and the associated resource tradeoff from those sources — for example, the +rollover adventure effects from the April Shower shield food and booze.
 And some are just not eligible due to random toggles unknowable by man, like Beefy, a +1 prismatic resist effect.

 If the effects were truly random, this IOTM would be a frustrating roll of the dice every single run.
 Instead, this IOTM is a puzzle to be solved in each and every run, because the effects you get are not random.
 They aren’t predictable through some easy heuristic, but the noble spades of the Ascension Speed Society (namely Semenar & Phillammon, with assistance from Beefy & The Hunters) figured out how to crack the random number seed and solve the derivation of your busk effects.
 There are now multiple ways to access your menu of busks:

-Having covered the basics of busking, let's get to the heart of busking's strategic value -- the actual effects you can generate in a run.
+Having covered the basics of busking, let’s get to the heart of busking’s strategic value — the actual effects you can generate in a run.

 Busking: Notable Singular Effects